AhmedMHAM/BusinessPlus-RProject/README.md

 3- Preparing the database for the companies to be studied.

-4 - Using the language R and use of classification in predicting the failure of the company financially or not.
+4 - Using the R language and classification model in predicting the failure of the company financially or not.

 5- using shinyapps for developing .